 Housing allowance

-The government announces that it intends to come back with a proposal to introduce monthly data as an income basis when calculating housing allowance.
+The government has announced that it intends to come back with a proposal to introduce monthly data as an income basis when calculating housing allowance.
 This is very positive as the current system leads to a high risk of debt for students, which SFS repeatedly highlights.
 However, it remains to be seen whether it will actually be introduced.

 Housing